Conservation of biodiversity on land

 Overall term: 2019 to 2022

-In order to help shape international and national processes and further develop German development cooperation in the area of preserving terrestrial biodiversity, it is necessary to update knowledge and to develop, test and promulgate innovative approaches.
-This requires ongoing expert support for nu-merous biodiversity-related issues as well as analysis and dissemination of long-term development cooperation experience.
+In order to help shape international processes and to advance development cooperation (DC) in the area of marine conservation, knowledge must be kept up-to-date and innovative approaches have to be developed, tested and popularised.
+This requires ongoing expert support for numerous biodiversity-related issues as well as analysis and dissemination of longterm development cooperation experience.